thomasrrgsd/bcs_UNCW/README.md

 ## Argon Data Tree Files

-Due to the data files being greater than 100 mB, the files are not uploaded directly to GitHub, and instead are located in the BCS_UNCW folder.
+Due to the data files being greater than 100 MB, the files are not uploaded directly to GitHub, and instead are located in the BCS_UNCW folder.

 * ### Argon 11 MeV
   * Gas In:   3672, 3673, 3674, 3675